 Implementation Example:

-• Qualified leads: 560 (visitors who engage beyond basic tasting).
+- Qualified leads: the count of visitors who engage beyond basic tasting.

 Pillar 2: Qualification-Based Pricing